CZKikin/CZKikin/README.md

 - 🤔 I’m currently studying computer science at Brno University of Technology
 - 👨‍💻 I also have a part time job as an embedded middleware developer @ NXP Semiconductors
 - 💬 Ask me about coding, networking, anything ya want 🤘
-- 📫 How to reach me: I'll add contact later
+- 📫 How to reach me: krystofsadlik13@seznam.cz
 - 💻 My favourite text/code editor is VIM/NeoVIM.
 I like it Vanilla ( ͡° ͜ʖ ͡°)
 - 🤐 I speak Czech/Slovak (almost same language.. if you did't know), english
 - 🕢 Iam coding for about 4 years now.
 1.5 year professionally.